-Pro forma revenues and earnings as if the Sequent Acquisition had been completed on January 1, 2020, are not materially different from our historical results for the years ended December 31, 2021 and 2020.
-During the period from the acquisition date of July 1, 2021 to December 31, 2021, Sequent's results included net product sales of \$(43) million (including \$80 million of purchases from affiliates), net loss on commodity derivatives of \$43 million, and unfavorable Modified EBITDA (as defined in Note 20 - Segment Disclosures) of \$112 million.
-Both the net loss on commodity derivatives and Modified EBITDA amounts reflect a net unrealized loss on commodity derivatives of \$109 million for the period.
+During the period from the acquisition date of July 1, 2021 to December 31, 2021, results for the operations acquired in the Sequent Acquisition included net Product sales of \$(43) million (including \$80 million of purchases from affiliates), Net gain (loss) on commodity derivatives of \$(43) million, and unfavorable Modified EBITDA of \$112 million.
+Both the Revenues and Modified EBITDA amounts reflect a net unrealized loss on commodity derivatives of \$(109) million for the period.

-Costs related to the Sequent Acquisition are approximately \$5 million and are included in Selling, general, and administrative expenses in our Consolidated Statement of Income.
+Acquisition-related costs for the Sequent Acquisition for the period from the acquisition date of July 1, 2021 to December 31, 2021 of \$5 million are reported within our Gas & NGL Marketing Services segment and were included in Selling, general, and administrative expenses in our Consolidated Statement of Income for the year ended December 31, 2021.

-The following table presents the allocation of the acquisition date fair value of the major classes of the assets acquired, which are presented in the Sequent segment, and liabilities assumed at July 1, 2021.
+We accounted for the Sequent Acquisition as a business combination.
+The following table presents the allocation of the acquisition date fair value of the major classes of the assets acquired, which are presented in the Gas & NGL Marketing Services segment, and liabilities assumed at July 1, 2021.
 The fair value of accounts receivable acquired equals contractual amounts receivable.
-Preliminary fair value measurements were made for certain acquired assets and liabilities, primarily intangible assets; however, adjustments to those measurements may be made in subsequent periods, up to one year from the acquisition date, as new information related to facts and circumstances as of the acquisition date may be identified.
-The fair value of the intangible assets were measured using an income approach.
-The inventory acquired relates to natural gas in underground storage.
-The fair value of this inventory was based on the market price of the underlying commodity at the acquisition date.
-See Note 17 - Fair Value Measurements, Guarantees, and Concentration of Credit Risk for the valuation techniques used to measure fair value of derivative assets and liabilities.
+The fair value of the intangible assets was measured using an income approach.
+The fair value of the inventory acquired was based on the market price of the natural gas in underground storage at the acquisition date.
+See Note 15 - Fair Value Measurements, Guarantees, and Concentration of Credit Risk for the valuation techniques used to measure fair value of derivative assets and liabilities.

-(N Iillions)
+(M illions)

 Cash and cash equivalents \$ 8

 Trade accounts and other receivables - net 498

 Inventories 121

+Derivative assets 57

 Other current assets and deferred charges 4

-Commodity derivatives included in other current assets and deferred charges 57

 Property, plant, and equipment - net 5

-Intangible assets 306
+Intangible assets - net of accumulated amortization 306

-Regulatory assets, deferred charges, and other 3
+Other noncurrent assets 3

-Commodity derivatives included in regulatory assets, deferred charges, and other 49
+Commodity derivatives included in other noncurrent assets 49

 Total assets acquired \$ 1,051

 Accounts payable \$ 514

-Accrued liabilities 46

-Commodity derivatives included in accrued liabilities 116
+Derivative liabilities 116

-Regulatory liabilities, deferred income, and other 1
+Accrued and other current liabilities 46

+Other noncurrent liabilities 1

-Commodity derivatives included in regulatory liabilities, deferred income, and other 215
+Commodity derivatives included in other noncurrent liabilities 215

 Total liabilities assumed \$ 892

 Net assets acquired \$ 159